smerchek/scottsmerchek.com/_posts/2015-08-03-taking-the-d-out-of-crud.md

 ### Conclusion

 While it takes some extra work, it can be worth it depending on your business needs.
-For those of us in healthcare, this is a definitely worth it.
+For those of us in healthcare, this is definitely worth it.

 Tomorrow, we will go one step further by extending this concept to soft updates.